-Pocket knives have a nearly endless amount of uses – from preparing meat, cutting rope, to digging out a firepit in the floor.
+Pocket knives have a nearly endless amount of uses – from preparing meat, and cutting rope, to digging out a firepit on the floor.

 You will be surprised by how many times you will need to use your pocket knife while you are out in the wilderness.